Witness Post: Billy Martin

 The other five NCAA title winners from Granby were Pete Blair (Naval Academy, 1954 – 1955), Eddie Eichelberger (Lehigh, 1955 – 1956), Jim Harrison (University of Pittsburgh, 1963), Fred Powell (Lock Haven State, 1964), and George Radman (Michigan State, 1967).
 My dad lists Eichelberger as one of the most complete wrestlers he has ever watched in person.

-The clinicians were meant to be a mature influence on the younger students, and the college guys were our dorm counselors.
+The wrestling camp “clinicians” were meant to be a mature influence on the younger students, and these college guys also served as our dorm counselors.
 Living by the motto: ‘All work and no play make Jack a dull boy,’ the counselors were frat boys after all and they wanted to have fun at night.
-Many mornings they showed up looking as if it had been a hard night.
-Sometimes we were along for the ride.
+Many mornings they showed up looking as if it had been a rough night, and not because of our noise.
+Sometimes we were invited along for the ride.
 They always picked one mid-week evening to take all of wrestlers in their bunks to the Virginia Beach boardwalk for some games.
 After losing money at ski-ball, baseball tosses, and swinging a sledge hammer to ring the bell, we had some laughs but few prizes to show for our efforts.

 One of our counselors, Joe Boone, won a prize measuring stick.
 He brought it back to our dorm to show us.
 Called a Peter Meter, it allowed the prepubescent boys to check their manhood against a ruler.
 Were we water spouts or WOW?
 Too embarrassed to put our willies to the test, most of us shrunk off to bed with our sleeping bags.